batunalbant/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

+# Problem 1

-## Simulating the Effects of the Lorentz Force
+# Simulating the Effects of the Lorentz Force

 ### Introduction
 The study of charged particle motion under the influence of electromagnetic fields is a fundamental topic in classical electromagnetism and has broad applications in various scientific and technological fields.
 The Lorentz force law describes the force experienced by a charged particle moving through electric and magnetic fields, which can be expressed as: